Dynamic Inventory Management with Mean-Field Competition: Conclusion

 \section{Conclusion}

 We have formulated a model for dynamic inventory pricing which accounts for the effects of competition through a mean-field interaction.
 First, we introduce a reference model with one agent looking to liquidate a significant number of certain product.
 We expand our model into the case of infinite players.
 In our model, the realized sales of each agent is described by a doubly stochastic Poisson process, whose intensity depends on both one's own quoted price and the distribution of quoted prices among all agents.
 Through the frequency of individual sales, agents compete with each other.
 This mean-field game system consists of two equations: the dynamic programming equation describing the optimality of representative agent, and the Kolmogorov forward equation governing the dynamics of the distribution of inventory across agents.
-The two equations are coupled by the consistency condition, which enables us to find the equilibrium by fixed point iterations.
-We numerically find an unique equilibrium.
+The two equations are coupled by the consistency condition, which enables us to find an equilibrium numerically by fixed point iterations.
+For a fixed parameter set, all of our numerical experiments converge to the same equilibrium within tolerance.
 As expected, competition leads to more sales and lower mean quoted prices of the market as a whole.
 Interestingly, when market competition's level increases, the optimal quoted prices for all inventory levels do \emph{not} necessarily decrease all the time.